brunorijsman/cascade-python/docs/source/comparison.rst

 The original graph does not have any indication of the standard deviation (this is true for all graphs, so we won't repeat this point).

-In order to get my results to match well with the results reported in the literature, I had to use a very unrealistic definition of reconciliation efficiency.
-This is discussed in more detail in the comparison conclusions section.

 Figure 2
 --------